akarlinsky/world_mortality/README.md

 South African data is provided in an Epidemiological Week format, which run from Sunday to Saturday.

 SAMRC does not publish weekly data for years before 2020.
 Instead, the 2018--2019 data were used by SAMRC to forecast expected weekly mortality using the Excel `Holt-Winters` time series forecasting method in Excel function.
-We provide this forecast here as if it were the 2019 data, to make it easier for the analysis scripts.
+We denote this forecast as `year = 0` in the data.

 For additional details, refer to SAMRC (2021): METHODOLOGICAL NOTE: PREDICTED NUMBERS OF DEATHS BY EPI-WEEK FOR SOUTH AFRICA IN 2020 AND 2021, available at: https://www.samrc.ac.za/sites/default/files/files/2021-01-24/Methodological%20Note%20on%20Predicted%20Weekly%20Deaths%2020_Jan_2021.pdf